Flying somewhere this holiday season? If your cat is going too, these tips will help him stay safe and comfortable.

 When you’ve removed the carrier and are ready to board, leave the stroller at the airplane door, always get a claims tag, and retrieve it the end of your flight.
 Place ID on the stroller.

 • Keep boarding passes and snacks, extra handwipes, pet food, kitty litter, etc. in your purse or fanny pack in case you have to place the diaper bag in overhead storage.
 A toy can help distract and entertain your cat.

-• During the flight, I placed Nymbus’s carrier on the empty seat beside me and seat-belted it in place to make him feel more at home.
+• While we’re flying, I place Nymbus’s carrier on the empty seat beside me and seat-belt it in place to make him feel more at home.

 • Takeoffs and landings simulate the incline of a child’s slide, especially for items that aren’t belted in – like cats inside carriers.
 To prevent injury, reverse the carrier so the tail end rather than the face will slide backwards.